UnLuckyLust/Inventory-UI-AGR/README.md

   pressed,   and "Highlight Items (off)" for Released.
 (You can add a delay before canceling For a slightly more appealing effect).

-  d. add begin play event and pull from "inventoryUI_BPC" the command "create inventory ui Widget", add remove from parent after and connet to the command Output.
+  d. add begin play event and pull from "inventoryUI_BPC" the command "Create inventory ui Widget", add remove from parent after and connet to the command Output.

 6. Navigate to the 'InventoryUI/Base' folder.
 You will find actor named "Item_Demo", This will be the actor that you can change and edit, to add more item just duplicate this actor and change the 'default class' information in the inventory ui category.